jiyatu/Filter-GAN/README.md

 # [Value Iteration Networks]in TensorFlow

-This is a VIN implementation of the Filter module that explains the Filter in paper"Adversarial Training for Unknown Word Problems in Mongolian–Chinese Machine Translation".
+This is a VIN implementation of the Filter module.

 ## Dependencies